GermanBread/Windows-Update/README.md

 * 👉👈
 * 😱

-It is also forbidden to write commit messages that make sense.
-Examples:
+It is also forbidden to write commit messages that make sense:

 * "Changed title in README"
 * "removed redundant lines in script"